Lurker00/PhoneBook-sagevt/README.md

 ## First of all:
 * You have to be familiar with command line, Windows or Linux.
 * You need to have installed and working `adb`.
 * If you are Windows user, you need a text editor that aware of Unix/Linux text file line ends.
-It seems that Windows 10 Notepat works correctly.
+It seems that Windows 10 Notepad works correctly.
 [Notepad++](https://notepad-plus-plus.org/) is recommended.

 I provide installation scripts as Windows `cmd`-files only.
 They contain nothing but `adb` calls, so I hope any Linux user can convert them to shell scripts.